 - Can it handle the translation, deployment, and operation of multilingual websites while optimizing the customer experience across all channels?

-- Can it identify, translate, proofread and publish new content within one business day?
+- Can it identify, translate, proofread and publish new content in about one business day?

 - Can its translation capabilities extend to emails, product feeds, offline documents, social media and other multichannel content?